schreiberbrett/cool-relations/the-riffle-relation.md

                 (riffleo z0 z1 z2)))))
 ```

 We can extract out the common `(== z2 cdr-o)` from both clauses of the inner `conde`.
-Once again this is a simple correctness preserving transformation.
+This is another correctness-preserving transformation.

 ```scheme
 (defrel (riffleo a b o)